Extreme Value Theory

 - Mistaking fat tails for thin ones is dangerous because a single wrong prediction can erase a long history of correct ones.
 So, if you’re unsure, it’s better to err on the side of fat tails.

-- pareto has similar relationship with the exponential distribution as lognormal does with normal
+- The Pareto has similar relationship with the Exponential distribution as Log-Normal does with Normal

 - If the theoretical moments do not exist, then calculating the sample moments is useless